Best Digital Audio Players of 2019

 - USB Audio: DSD 64/128 support, 384 kHz/32 bit PCM support

 Picking the best budget DAP is quite easy.
 The Hidizs AP80 beats the competition by a long shot.

-With a variety of different file formats supported and an outstanding operating system it is far ahead from the competition.
+With a variety of different audio file formats supported and an outstanding operating system it is far ahead from the competition.
 The sound is quite pleasing and it never disappoints.

 An Excellent DAC